calagoo/desktop_gpt/readme.md

 ### TODO List:
 Add a notification for the API connection status.
-Fix issues with the scroll bar in the chat history.
+Fix issues with the scroll bar in the chat history and user input.
-Improve UI aesthetics by making elements rounder.
+Improve UI aesthetics.
-Update the settings screen to remove unnecessary elements (e.g., the summary for API key input).
+Update the settings screen.

 ### Future Enhancements:
 Additional settings and preferences for users to adjust the API behavior and UI styles.